Children will enjoy visiting the Louvre.

 +33787082577 I will answer emails, sms texts, whatsapps and calls in max 24h

-That's why I decided to design my own printed booklets, with a fun story line that children can follow, with cute games to grasp their attention and gifts to enjoy at the end of the tour.
+That's why I decided to design my own printed booklet for children aged from 7 to 13, with a fun story line that children can follow, with cute games to grasp their attention and gifts to enjoy at the end of the tour.

 I must confess that I am a daughter of a professional tour guide, and I am a mother of two daughters : Like my mother, I enjoy every opportunity to buy the latest Art history magazine and scavenger hunt games for my children when we visit a new place.

-By touring in the Louvre with many families, by observing the children, their level of energy, their behavior, their interests and their questions, I update and I upgrade my Treasure Hunt to be more and more suitable, to be more meaningful for the children and effortless for the parent.
+By touring in the Louvre with many families, by observing the children reactions, their level of energy, their behavior, their interests and their questions, I updated and I upgraded my Treasure Hunt to be more and more suitable, to be more meaningful for the children and effortless for the parents.

 Furthermore, I provide private Louvre guided tours for adults, individuals, couples or singles who wish to learn more about the Louvre and Art History with the company of a quality tour guide.